 Oberlin Transgender Advocacy Group - TAG was a student-run on-campus organization.
 TAG is no longer a group on campus.

-Becky Mosely, Residential Education Associate Director - For questions about policy-related requests, housing assignments, room changes, bathrooms, or other housing related questions contact Becky Mosely in the ResEd Office.
+Becky Mosely, Director for Housing - For questions about policy-related requests, housing assignments, room changes, bathrooms, or other housing related questions contact Becky Mosely in the ResEd Office.

 OSCA - For information about OSCA's policies and contact information please visit their website.